Client-to-relay: publish an event

 CLOSE - subscription_id

-OK - event_id, accepted (bool), message (string)
+OK - event_id (64-char lowercase hex), accepted (bool), optional message (defaults to '')

 EOSE - subscription_id

-NOTICE - message
+NOTICE - message (string)

-CLOSED - subscription_id, message
+CLOSED - subscription_id, message (string)

-AUTH - challenge (relay-to-client) or event (client-to-relay)
+AUTH - challenge (string) or event (Net::Nostr::Event object); mutually exclusive

 METHODS